-When you’re having issues with your tankless water heater, you want to know how much it will possibly cost to repair.
+When you’re having issues with your tankless water heater, you want to know how much it will possibly cost to repair it.

 While we cannot provide an exact estimate without an in-person inspection, we’ll go over the cost factors that impact the potential price range.
 On average, repairing a tankless water heater in Iowa costs anywhere from $400 to $5,000.

 - Type of Repair